ra4m/node-weather-application/README.md

 ## Getting started

 This application requires you to have Node JS installed and dev config setup on your machine.
-Follow instructions from the documentation provided to you.
+Follow build instructions from the documentation provided to you.
 Once development environment is set up run this command to start the local dev server:

 ```